-Jump on your Pocket Rocket and race with Psy-Crow to the end of the level, watch out for asteroids.
+Jim jumps on his Pocket Rocket and races with Psy-Crow to the end of the level, avoiding asteroids along the way.

-A level that you only have to complete if you lose against Psy-Crow in the Andy Asteroids? level, you must have a one on one battle with the mad crow himself to continue.
+A level that the player only has to complete if Jim loses against Psy-Crow in the Andy Asteroids? level, Jim must have a one on one battle with the mad crow himself to continue.

 What The Heck?

 Planet heck is a strange hell-type planet.
-This is where Evil the Cat lives and where you must defeat the likes of lawyers and a snowman who for some reason, doesn't melt.
-What is worse? you have to complete the level while listening to horrifying elevator music.
+This is where Evil the Cat lives and where the player must defeat the likes of lawyers and an un-meltable snowman.
+The player must complete the level while listening to horrifying elevator music.